Your risk of developing cancer depends on many things including age, genetics, lifestyle and environmental factors.

 Like most cancers, the risk of bone cancer increases with age.
 But for some types of bone cancer, younger people have a higher risk.

-Osteosarcoma is most common in teenagers and young adults.
-It seems to be linked to growth of the bones during puberty.
-Osteosarcoma also becomes more common again in older people.
+Osteosarcoma is more common in adolescents (10 to 19 years).
+It seems to be linked to the growth of the bones during puberty.

-Ewing's sarcoma usually develops in young people between 10 to 20 years of age.
-But it can occur in younger children and older adults.
+Ewing sarcoma usually develops in children (0 to 14 years) and adolescents.
+But it can occur in adults.

-Chondrosarcomas and spindle cell sarcomas tend to occur mostly in adults over the age of 35 to 40.
-Chordomas occur mostly in adults over 60 years of age.
+Chondrosarcomas and spindle cell sarcomas tend to occur mostly in adults between the ages of 30 to 60.

-If you have a type of non cancerous (benign) bone tumour called a chondroma or osteochondroma, you have an increased risk of getting a type of bone cancer called chondrosarcoma.
+If you have a type of non cancerous (benign) bone tumour called an enchondroma or osteochondroma, you have an increased risk of getting a type of bone cancer called chondrosarcoma.
+This is very rare.

 People with a rare condition called Ollier's disease (also called enchondromatosis) develop many non cancerous (benign) tumours in their bones.
 These tumours can become cancerous, and can turn into a chondrosarcoma.

-Some genetic factors are linked with bone cancer.
+Some genetic factors are linked to bone cancer:

 A condition called Li-Fraumeni syndrome runs in families.
 It is caused by a gene fault inherited from your parents.
-If you have Li-Fraumeni syndrome, you have an increased risk of several cancers, including bone cancer.
+If you have Li-Fraumeni syndrome, you have an increased risk of several cancers, including osteosarcoma.

 There is a type of eye cancer also caused by faulty genes.
 It is called hereditary retinoblastoma.
 Children with this gene fault also have an increased risk of osteosarcoma.